Last Updated: March 26, 2026

 What do Deep Water Haps eat?

 They’re omnivorous sand-foragers in the wild.
 Feed a quality omnivore cichlid pellet as the staple, supplemented with frozen foods like mysis shrimp, brine shrimp, daphnia, and krill.
 Include some spirulina or vegetable content for digestive health.
-Feed 2–3 small meals daily.
+Feed 2.
+3 small meals daily.

 Closing Thoughts

 The Deep Water Hap is an underrated gem in the Malawi cichlid world.
-While it might not have the screaming neon coloration of some other Haps, that refined metallic steel-blue, combined with genuinely peaceful behavior and interesting foraging habits, makes it a fantastic community fish.
+While it will not have the screaming neon coloration of some other Haps, that refined metallic steel-blue, combined with genuinely peaceful behavior and interesting foraging habits, makes it a fantastic community fish.
 The fact that even the females are relatively colorful is a bonus that most other Malawi species can’t match.

 Give them a calm community, open sandy areas to forage, moderate lighting, and clean water, and Placidochromis electra will quietly become one of the most appreciated fish in your collection.